mlpack/blog/content/blog/SaurabhBlog2.md

 Now, it was required to do some optimizations in order to reduce as much size as can be done because no one wants a docker image which is too much in size.
-Therefor, I followed this [blog](https://wiki.debian.org/ReduceDebian) to reduce the size.
+Therefore, I followed this [blog](https://wiki.debian.org/ReduceDebian) to reduce the size.
 This step is followed by making the Dockerfile script and installing necessary dependencies followed by hardening steps which was discussed in my previous blog.